GPS Visualizer

 Waypoint display padding

 This works like the "margin" setting in SVG or JPEG/PNG maps: it is a buffer zone around your tracks that determines which waypoints will be displayed (see Show waypoints for more info).
-In Google and Yahoo maps, it's a percentage rather than a number of pixels because the maps can be panned and zoomed, making pixel measurements somewhat irrelevant.
+In Google Maps and Google Earth, it's a percentage rather than a number of pixels because the maps can be panned and zoomed, making pixel measurements somewhat irrelevant.

 [top]